serenity-kit/react-native-libsodium/README.md

 - Android (coming in the next months)
 - Web

-Currently only a subset of the libsodium-wrappers exposed funtionality is implemented.
+Currently only a subset of the libsodium-wrappers exposed functionality is implemented.
 For missing functionality we welcome pull-requests or you can sponsor the development.
 Get in touch with us at `hi@serenity.re`.

 ## Installation Expo (dev-client)